skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

 ### Volumes

 - EBS storage attached to an EC2
+- EBS volume will be in the same AZ as the EC2 instance
+- By default the root volume is deleted when the instance is terminated
+- Additional volumes are not deleted by default on termination
+- The root volume can be encrypted
 - Volumes can be encrypted
 - Volume restored from encrypted snapshot will be encrypted